mtemkit/Python-Discord-AI-Chat-Bot/README.md

 I previously developed a Discord chat bot using Node.js and a chat API from a small team.
 Initially, I hosted the bot on Glitch, but due to the 5-minute sleep intervals, I decided to migrate it to Heroku for its Dyno hours which allows for smooth operation within the free tier.
 I believe this was a better choice for the long-term operation of the bot.

-With the addition of ChatGPT, I decided it was time to create a new discord chat bot and decided to use Python this time as well as FireBase Cloud to run it.
+With the rise of ChatGPT, I decided it was time to create a new discord chat bot and use Python this time as well as FireBase Cloud to run it.

-### Langues Used:
+### Programming Langues Used:

 Python